The Celtic Year – the Festival of Samhain, Forerunner of Halloween

 The custom of ‘trick or treat’ is sometimes thought to have originated in America, but dressing up in disguise and going around the houses reciting songs in exchange for food was recorded in parts of Ireland, Scotland, Wales and the Isle of Man from at least the 16th century.
 Tricks were played and in some parts of the country, Halloween was known as Mischief Night.
 Nowadays, the children get dressed up in their costumes and go around the doors offering a ‘trick or treat’.
 If you don’t give them a treat, they’ll play a trick on you.
 It’s often suggested that the American celebration of Halloween originated with Irish and Scottish emigrants who brought their traditions with them.

-People carved scary faces into turnip and lit them with candles – they were carried by those going around the houses but also set in windowsills to ward off evil spirits.
-My dad used to carve turnips for us when we were children but that’s a job that has become much easier with the ready availability of pumpkins at this time of year. [xvi]
+People carved scary faces into turnips and lit them with candles – they were carried by those going around the houses but also set in windowsills to ward off evil spirits.
+My dad used to carve turnips for us when we were children and the smell of candles buringing in a turnip is a very distinctive one.
+The job of carving scary faces has become much easier with the ready availability of imported pumpkins at this time of year. [xvi]

 Growing up, the spirit world wasn’t to be trifled with either and children around Ballymena used to dare each other to go to Crebilly where the headless figure of Squire O’Hara riding his faithful mare would try in vain to jump the white gates each Halloween.
 Squire O’Hara had been decapitated when urging his horse to jump the white gates that marked the entrance to his estate and the horse was shot due to its injuries.
 Funnily enough, I never knew anyone who actually took up the dare and I certainly didn’t!